pallets/flask/docs/api.rst

 This specifies that ``/users/`` will be the URL for page one and ``/users/page/N`` will be the URL for page `N`.

-Here the parameters that :meth:`~flask.Flask.route` and :meth:`~flask.Flask.add_url_rule` accept.
+Here are the parameters that :meth:`~flask.Flask.route` and :meth:`~flask.Flask.add_url_rule` accept.
 The only difference is that with the route parameter the view function is defined with the decorator instead of the `view_func` parameter.